Keep reading to discover the role selenium plays in maintaining thyroid function.

 Some people may not be able to get enough of the mineral from their diet.
 They may live in a region with low selenium in the soil, which affects the amounts present in plant-based foods.

-Animal sources from these areas can also have less of it.
+Animal sources from these areas can also have less of the mineral.
 This happens because they eat grains in low-selenium soils.

 Vegans and vegetarians may have issues with the consumption of selenium.
-It’s possible they cannot reach the recommended intake of 55 mcg each day.
+It’s possible they can’t reach the recommended intake of 55 mcg each day.

 So do some thyroid patients.
 That’s why doctors may recommend supplements containing more selenium.